A Critical Review of Tinnitus Retraining Therapy

 audiologist performing tinnitus retraining therapy counseling

-Yes, it works!
-According to a systematic review [3], TRT consistently shows positive results for treating moderate to severe tinnitus.
+Does TRT work?
+Yes and no. According to a systematic review [3], TRT consistently shows positive results for treating moderate to severe tinnitus.
 The question is, does it work better than other treatments for tinnitus?

 To answer this, we turn to the Tinnitus Retraining Therapy Trial, one of the largest and well designed controlled clinical trials on TRT to date.
 Here, TRT was testing against standard tinnitus masking programs [4].